-Tracking your KPIs: A few tips to stay zen
+Tracking your FP&A KPIs: A few tips to stay zen

-Are you slightly overwhelmed by all those financial KPIs?
-Don’t you worry.
-Some of them are more important than others, and with a little bit of structure, you will be able to stay on top of your company’s performance and keep your sanity.
+Are you slightly overwhelmed by all those financial metrics?
+Don't you worry.
+Some of them are more important than others, and with a little bit of structure, you will be able to stay on top of your company's performance while also maintaining your sanity.
 Here are some tips to get started:

-- Align your KPIs with your broader company objectives or OKRs.
-KPIs act as a compass to measure whether you are on the right track to achieve your company goals.
+- Align your finance team's KPIs with your broader company objectives or OKRs.
+KPIs act as a compass to measure whether you are on the right track to achieve your company's ultimate goals.

-- Shortlist the KPIs that will give you the insight you need depending on your priorities: an early-stage startup will focus on tracking growth while a more established organization may focus more on profitability metrics.
-Choose the KPIs that will help you navigate your current development phase.
+- Shortlist the most important financial KPIs that will give you the insight you need depending on your priorities: an early-stage startup will focus on tracking growth while a more established organization may focus more on profitability metrics.
+Choose the FP&A KPIs that will help you navigate your current development phase.

-- Bring your leadership team together around your financial KPIs: ultimately, all functions are working together towards the same company goal, therefore make sure you bring your Sales and Marketing leaders on board for instance, as their own KPIs will directly affect yours, and vice-versa.
+- Bring your leadership team together around your financial KPIs: ultimately, all functions are working together towards the same company goal, therefore make sure you bring your Sales and Marketing leaders on board for instance, as their own key measures will directly affect yours, and vice-versa.

 - Empowerment and accountability are essential.
-Make sure you periodically review results against KPIs, and take action if you are going off-track.
+Make sure you periodically review results against FP&A KPIs and take action if you are getting off-track.

 If you are looking for a solution to help streamline your data into a centralized platform, Abacum is the perfect option.
-To see how the Abacum platform can help keep track of your critical KPIs and metrics, request a demo today.
+To see how the Abacum platform can help keep track of your critical FP&A KPIs, request a demo today.